tryin2bdeveloper/Devops_Group5/usecases/usecase-3.md

 A current database with information on the world populations is available.

 ## Success End Condition
-A report is successfully generated that distinguishes between populations living in cities and those not living in cities.
+A report is successfully generated that distinguishes between populations from largest to smallest.

 ## Failed End Condition
 The report is not generated the necessary data.